 Cancer and Blood Disorders

 The breadth and depth of specialists and subspecialists at the Pauline Allen Gill Center for Cancer and Blood Disorders is unrivaled in North Texas.
-With 24 pediatric hematologists and oncologists on staff who treat more than 1,000 new patients each year, the Gill Center is the largest childhood cancer and blood center in the region.
+With 24 pediatric hematologists and oncologists on staff, all of whom are faculty members at UT Southwestern Medical Center, we care for more than 1,000 new patients each year making the Gill Center the largest childhood cancer and blood center in the region.

 Exceptional Clinical Care